Joelfm4/English-Roadmap/README.md

 ## Credits

-This roadmap was inspired by the [Russian roadmap](https://github.com/tehrelt/English-roadmap).
+This roadmap was inspired by the [tehrelt roadmap](https://github.com/tehrelt/English-roadmap).
 Special thanks to the original authors for their work and inspiration.